19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 ## PART III

-TRANSFER OF PROPERTIES, RIGHTS, LIABILITIES AND

-EMPLOYEES TO SUCCESSOR COMPANY
+TRANSFER OF PROPERTIES, RIGHTS, LIABILITIES AND EMPLOYEES TO SUCCESSOR COMPANY

 ### Transfer date

 26\.
-The Minister shall, by notification in theGazette, specify a date to be the date on which the airport undertaking of the Authority and employees of the Authority in that undertaking shall be transferred to the successor company under this Part (referred to in this Act as the transfer date).
+The Minister shall, by notification in theGazette1, specify a date to be the date on which the airport undertaking of the Authority and employees of the Authority in that undertaking shall be transferred to the successor company under this Part (referred to in this Act as the transfer date).

+1The transfer date is 1st July 2009 —videS 295/2009.

 ### Transfer of airport undertaking to successor company